iamcal/lib_timezones/README.md

 *  GMT offset plus daylight savings toggle.
 Daylight savings starts and ends at different times in different places, and offsets the time by different amounts.
 *  List the `zone.tab` zones.
-There are currently 548 of these and they are mostly incomprehensible to humans.
+There are currently 589 of these (as of IANA tzdata v.2016e) and they are mostly incomprehensible to humans.
 *  Give up.

 That's where this library comes in.
 It contains a list of sensible, common, timezones